 The Different Types of Wood Burning Pens

 Get a pen that you know how to operate and execute to its full potential.
-There are two types of wood-burning pens, and these are solid-point burners and wire-nib burners.
-Knowing the types of pens and their differences helps you in choosing the best pen.
+There are two types of wood-burning pens: solid-point burners and wire-nib burners.
+Knowing the types of pens and their differences helps you choose the best pen.

 When choosing a wood-burning pen, consider what you want to use it for.
 Find out what you can do with the pen and what you cannot.
-What you will be doing more often with the tool determines the features you will be looking for.
+What you will do more often with the tool determines the features you will be looking for.

 The solid-point burner is ideal for beginners, and the wire-nib pen is for advanced users who have invested more in wood burning for a long time.
-That is an upgrade to a more industrial burning tool that requires skill and experience.
+That upgrade to a more industrial burning tool requires skill and experience.

 The solid-point burner is a pen that requires a screw-in tip.
-However, some new models do not feature a non-screw pen tip, and they are kept in place by a sleeve and a nut.
+However, some new models do not feature a non-screw pen tip and are kept in place by a sleeve and a nut.
 Extra tips differ in thread type, and you should be observant when buying one.

 The wire-nib burner holds wire tips made from Nichrome wire of different gauges.
-Insert the pen wires into collets or hold them in place using screws that tighten unto them.
+Insert the pen wires into collets or hold them in place using screws tightening them.
 They create heat on the nibs by electric current going through them.
 The collets holder should not be short.

 How to clean the wood-burning pen barrel

-Unscrew the nib, take out the heating element and rinse the barrel thoroughly.
-Put the nib under tap water as you rinse out all the carbon and dirt.
+Unscrew the nib, remove the heating element and rinse the barrel thoroughly.
+Put the nib under tap water as you rinse all the carbon and dirt.
 Run the whole unit and use a brush to take off the dirt.